 - Summertime Reveals Secrets of the Alpine Tundra, NR6/125.13/1989/summer/a

 - Wildlife in the Fall: Sights and Sounds of Autumn, NR6/125.13/1989/fall

 Call Number: NR6.2/H11/2000

-Publisher: Denver, CO: Colorado Division of Wildlife, 2000, 6 p., also available on the Internet at:
+Publisher: Denver, CO: Colorado Division of Wildlife, 2000, 6 p., also available online.

 Title: The Economic Impacts Of Hunting, Fishing, and Wildlife Watching in Colorado: Final Report